elipinska/munro-explorer-heroku/readme.md

 <p>This project aims to create an app allowing hikers to keep track of Munros (mountains in Scotland with a height over 3,000 feet) they climbed.
 Hikers should have individual profiles displaying basic information about them and stats of their walks.
 You should be able to browse through a list of Munros, as well as create new hikes and view them.</p>

+### Learning objectives:
+- build a web app using HTML, CSS (with Flexbox for responsive design) and Sinatra (web framework written in Ruby),
+- practice CRUD actions (Create, Read, Update, Delete),
+- implement a database using Postgres,
+- practice good UX design through creating user stories, user journeys, proto-personas, wireframes, and using them throughout the project.

 <h2>MVP:</h2>

 <ul>